Last updated on November 25, 2024

 Luck or skill?

 It has been estimated that the proportion of luck to skill in backgammon is approximately 80 to 20 in a single game.
 Given those numbers, it sounds like backgammon is predominately all about the luck of the dice, and it is, in a single game.
 However, in the long term, the 20 per cent element of skill is an insurmountable advantage.
 That is why a beginner has a strong chance in a single game against an experienced player.
-However, is extremely unlikely to win in an 11-point match.
+However, a beginner is extremely unlikely to win in an 11-point match.
 The 20 per cent edge in skill becomes unassailable over a long series of games.

 It is a very important part of the backgammon learning curve to understand these numbers.
 It is all part of the psychology of the game.
 Because of the subtle skills involved most beginners believe that those who are better than themselves are simply lucky.
 They view their own successes as a result of skill and blame their misfortunes on “bad luck”.
 Even when playing a CPU opponent in practice a beginner might throw their device in disgust, believing that the computer is cheating.
 It is simply not the case, rather it is the 20% element of skill coming to the fore.
 The 20% component of skill is significant enough to reward the correct use of tactics and strategy over the course of a game.